Peter D. Keisler

 Peter also served as Associate Counsel to the President in the Office of White House Counsel under President Ronald Reagan.

-In addition to his role as a global coordinator of Sidley’s nationally recognized Appellate practice, Peter is a member of the firm’s Executive Committee.
+In addition to his role as co-leader of Sidley’s nationally recognized Appellate practice, Peter is a member of the firm’s Executive Committee.